| Ancient Greek δαίμων

 return.
 Jesus also lends this power to some of his disciples, who rejoice at

+their new found ability to cast out all demons.
 By way of contrast, in the book of Acts a group of Judaistic exorcists known

 as the sons of Sceva try to cast out a very powerful spirit without believing in